tshepang/blog-movies/content/movies/Cube Zero (2004).rst

 brainstorming sessions about these things, especially if you are going to spend a few million?

-Well, the exectution in this case is not disgusting bad, and there is okay acting, but the fascination is largely gone, and the excuse of an explanation is merely a passing reference to patriotism and religion.
+Well, the execution in this case is not disgusting bad, and there is okay acting, but the fascination is largely gone, and the excuse of an explanation is merely a passing reference to patriotism and religion.
 Also, the villain is not very impressive, despite a